 To get there, just take the MRT (Underground) to Little India station (NE7) and you are right at the western end of the district.

 Since there are no beautiful beaches in Singapore, the government thought to just make some by themselves.
 But instead of just improving the existing beaches, they created a whole new island just 500m off the southern coast.
 And instead of just creating an artificial island (which is called Sentosa by the way) they made a big theme park with all different kind of tourist attractions out of it (the locals love it too).

-There is a marine life and a butterfly park, a lookout, a big Merlion, the Universal Studios Singapore and much more.
+There is a water park, a butterfly park, a lookout, a big Merlion, the Universal Studios Singapore and much more.
 Since Sentosa Island is connected to the mainland with a bridge, it also prides itself for having the southernmost point of continental Asia.
-I wrote a separate post about Sentosa that you can check out here.

 4. Merlion and the Business District

-The Merlion, basically a 8.6m high lion statue at harbourfront, is probably Singapore’s most famous tourist icon.
+The Merlion, basically a 8.6m high lion statue at HarbourFront, is probably Singapore’s most famous tourist icon.
 Merlion is obviously combined of “mer” (meaning) sea and “lion”.
-The lion is the national symbol of Singapore (original name Singapure, lion city) that’s why it is considered the most important monument in town.
-To be honest, I’m not too impressed about it.
+The lion is the national symbol of Singapore (original name Singapore, lion city) that’s why it is considered the most important monument in town.

-It’s also a good place to get in touch with local people, I spend like two or three hours chatting and sipping Lion beer with a couple of local Malay/Chinese guys on some street restaurant.
+It’s also a good place to get in touch with local people.
+I spent like two or three hours chatting and sipping Lion beer with a couple of local Malay/Chinese guys in a street restaurant.
 To get to Geylang, take the subway either to Kallang (EW10) or Aljunied (EW9) station, from these it’s a short five to ten minute walk to Geylang road where most of the action is going on.